-I sang in a band called Alunah for 11 years and left in 2017, a lot of my lyrics were (and still are with my new material) inspired by paganism and the power of nature.
+I sang in a band called Alunah for 11 years and a lot of my lyrics were inspired by paganism and the power of nature.
 Imbolc is one of my favourite celebrations, usually celebrated on the 1st or 2nd of February.

-'Feast of Torches' (not 'Feast of The Torches' as suggested in the video below) off our 4th album Solennial, was inspired by this very festival and the opening lyrics sum it up perfectly:
+'Feast of Torches' off our 4th album Solennial, was inspired by this very festival and the opening lyrics sum it up perfectly:

 Beneath you feel the earth begin to fall.